oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 ```

 Note that the previous two functions require the first lattice in input to be
 unique in its genus.
-Otherwise, one can refer a genus, or its invariant, as a
+Otherwise, one can refer a genus, or its invariants, as a
 first input:

 ```@docs
-primitive_embeddings_in_primary_lattice(::ZZgenus, ::ZZLat)
+primitive_embeddings_in_primary_lattice(::ZZGenus, ::ZZLat)
 primitive_embeddings_in_primary_lattice(::TorQuadModule, ::Tuple{Int, Int},
 ::ZZLat)
 primitive_embeddings_of_primary_lattice(::ZZGenus, ::ZZLat)